 8. Take Extra Care In Bad Weather

 Driving in bad weather is more easily hazardous for motorcyclists than it is for motorists.
-Heavy rain or winds can make it much harder to control a motorcycle and, combined with a poor road surface of potholes or uneven bitumen, motorcyclists can really have their work cut out for them to stay safe.
+Heavy rain, wind, or snow can make it much harder to control a motorcycle and, combined with a poor road surface of potholes or uneven bitumen, motorcyclists can really have their work cut out for them to stay safe.
 So, in addition to the extra care, you should be taking when driving in poor conditions, spare a thought for the poor motorcyclist braving the elements and exercise even further caution when it comes to following distances, keeping their whereabouts insight, avoiding passing them, and being considerate to their right-of-way.

 Everyone has the right to feel safe and respected on the road – so thank you for doing your part and taking the time to consider the safety of motorcyclists!